 Roncesvalles is constantly evolving, and it just gets better and better.
 Not only is the street lined with charming old houses, but it boasts a number of shops and restaurants unique to the strip.
 Make sure to check out Frock for cool girl essentials, Likely General for fun housewares and accessories, and Early Bird & Worm for adorable kid and maternity apparel and housewares.
-You’re also going to want try the dry rub wings at Barque, as well as visit their butcher shop located just a little ways down from the restaurant.
+You’re also going to want to try the dry rub wings at Barque, as well as visit their butcher shop located just a little way down from the restaurant.

 Castlefield Ave. and Caledonia Ave.

 South of Orfus Road, the Castlefield Design District is where interior design professionals go to source everything they need.
 The industrial area hordes a number of Toronto home stores selling everything from live-edge wooden tables, to carpets from India.
-The warehouse-sized stores include Toronto-based Elte, Gingers, Metropolis Living, Union Lighting, and the list goes on.
+The warehouse-sized stores include Toronto-based Elte, Gingers, Union Lighting, and the list goes on.
 If you’re hungry, be sure to drop by the cafe inside Elte Mkt for fresh salads, sandwiches, and more.
 It’s one of our favourite shopping destinations in Toronto for home decor, and it’s sure to become yours, too!

 100 King St. W

 You may know the Exchange Tower from the outside, but if you don’t stroll through the PATH on the regular, you might not know that First Canadian Place features some incredible shops.
 Featuring three different levels, including the underground network of stores and fast food joints, the destination has more than meets the eye.
-Check out stores like DECIEM, M Boutique, Harry Rosen, Massimo Dutti, UNIQLO, and more, along with tasty places like Porchetta & Co, Ladurée, and Freshii, to name a few.
+Check out stores like DECIEM, Harry Rosen, and more, along with tasty places like Porchetta & Co, Ladurée, and Freshii, to name a few.

 Between Sherbourne St. and Bayview Ave.